captionpoint/captionpoint-plays/THE-ROOMMATE.md

 ## ROBYN:
 I mean, I promise but
 do you believe me?
 (Beat.
 SHARON looks at her.
-Then0
+Then:)
 ---
 ## SHARON:
 Yeah.
 ---
 ## ROBYN:
-Yeah?
+Ye a h ?
 ---
 ## SHARON:
 I do believe you.
 Yes.
+62
 (Beat between them.)
 ---
 ## ROBYN:
 So that's me.